Student Game Competition

 - Submissions are not anonymous and should include all author names, affiliations, and contact information

-At the conference: Finalists (top five in each category) will present their games at the Student Game Competition Event.
-Each finalist will also aim to prepare and host a playable version of the game at the conference during a scheduled demo/play session, or will present an innovative video of their game that demonstrates how players will engage with it.
+Finalists (top five in each category) will present their games at the Student Game Competition Event.
+Each finalist will also aim to prepare and host a playable version of the game at the conference during a scheduled demo/play session, or will present an expressive video of their game that demonstrates how players will engage with it.
 Note that we encourage designers to make their games as accessible to a wide range of players as possible.
 This website might help to make decisions on how to improve accessibility.

-After the conference: accepted submissions will appear in the Extended Abstracts proceedings in the ACM Digital Library.
+Accepted submissions will appear as Extended Abstract proceedings in the ACM Digital Library.

 Message from the Student Game Competition Chairs

 This year, we ask the students to submit their game to *one* of these two categories, which will be judged separately by a qualified jury; each category asks authors to address different points in their abstract:

 IMPORTANT NOTE: It is not mandatory to have a completely playable game in order to participate in this competition.
 We are also encouraging innovative ideas, speculative/provocative game designs and early prototypes of the game if authors could demonstrate why their game/idea is innovative and how it could advance the current state-of-the-art.
-Students submitting speculative and early prototypes should, however, explain the rationale behind their game design with clear positioning within the literature, reasons for not presenting a complete game (e.g., technology is not yet there, need for massive resources or investment), research aims, and envisioned impact in the Extended Abstract document.
+Students submitting speculative and early prototypes should, however, explain the rationale behind their game design with clear positioning within the literature, reasons for not presenting a complete game (e.g., technology is not yet there, need for massive resources or investment), research aims, and envisioned impact in their paper submission.
 Speculative submissions have to be supplemented with a Wizard of Oz demonstration of gameplay.